vladvadean/Polynomial-Calculator/README.md

 4. The calculator returns the correct value

 Alternative Sequences:
-Incorrect data <span style="margin-left:20px;"></span>inserted
+&nbsp;&nbsp;&nbsp;&nbsp;Incorrect data inserted

--the result label text prints an error message
+ - the result label text prints an error message

--the scenario returns to step 1
+ - the scenario returns to step 1

 ## Implementation

-The operation class has two attributes: the first polynomial and the second polynomial and it implements all the operations required for the program to work properly.
+&nbsp;&nbsp;&nbsp;&nbsp;The operation class has two attributes: the first polynomial and the second polynomial and it implements all the operations required for the program to work properly.
 Every operation is defined for both polynomial and monomial data.
 The polynomial methods that generate the output call the monomial methods implemented in the operation class to deliver an easier understanding and better organization of code.
 Such a method is the divide operation:
 ```java
 private Monomial divide(Monomial m1, Monomial m2) {
 	// m/this